Skip to main content

 Updated over a month ago

-🔧 Where Can I Set Character Consistency?
+🔧 Where Can I Set Character Consistency In The Editor?

 You’ll find the Character Editor by going to your Shotlist or Storyboard and clicking on the Character Editor in the top bar.
 Here, all characters from your screenplay will be listed automatically.